ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 Tailwind is claimed to provide a consistent design system for free, which is not true.
 For example, you can add arbitrary paddings like `p-2`, `p-3`, `p-4`, ... to any element you like.
 You can even put arbitrary values with `p-[5.5rem]`.
 You would still need a documentation page associated with your project which dictates in which situations which spaces should be used.
 But in practice, this does not exist.
 Every developer writes whatever padding or margin he/she finds suitable.

+The whole idea of a design system is that it dictates _globally_ how elements in your product look like.
+By default, Tailwind styles every element _locally_.
+See the difference?
+Imagine that within a large-scale application, you want to give all elements some more room and hence increase their padding.
+How do you want to do this with Tailwind, where every element is styled in isolation?

-This is even more true with colors.
-With Tailwind, you can give one button a background color of `sky-400`, the other one `blue-400`, and nothing in the editor will tell you about this inconsistency.
+The arbitrariness is even more true with colors.
+With Tailwind, you can give one button a background color of `sky-400`, and the other one `blue-400`, and nothing in the editor will tell you about this inconsistency.

 Of course, in practice, you will have a button component, maybe with some adjustable theme such as primary, secondary, etc. In this case, the background color is only declared in one file, which is good and prevents inconsistencies.